Chris Larson: 2022 U.S. Senate campaign

 Larson was briefly a candidate for the United States Senate in 2021.
 He announced his candidacy on May 26, 2021, but withdrew from the Democratic primary on August 3, 2021, endorsing fellow Milwaukeean Mandela Barnes.

 Personal life

 Larson lives in Bay View with his wife, Jessica, and their two children.

 Larson is a member of the League of Conservation Voters, Sierra Club, Planned Parenthood Advocates of Wisconsin, Bay View Historical Society, Bay View Lions Club, and Arbor Day Foundation.

+Brushes with the law

+When Larson was a 19-year-old freshman at the University of Wisconsin–Milwaukee, he was arrested for shoplifting from a supermarket and received a $331 municipal citation, which was later dropped after Larson took a court-ordered class.

+Four years later, he was illegally parked in a tow-away zone on Milwaukee's east side.
+When a tow truck arrived and the driver attached Larson's car to it, Larson sprinted out of a nearby house "yelling and screaming" wildly at the driver.
+When the driver refused to release his car, Larson climbed inside and then "rode along all the way to the tow yard" while beeping "the car horn continuously."
+Once they arrived, he refused to get out of his car until lot employees called police.
+He was cited for disorderly conduct, but the ticket was eventually dropped.